The Dating Guy

-The Dating Guy is a Canadian adult animated series that originally aired on Teletoon at Night starting on September 17, 2008 and ending on May 8, 2010.
+The Dating Guy is a Canadian adult animated sitcom that originally aired on Teletoon at Night from September 17, 2009, to December 29, 2010.

 The show was created by Matt Hornburg and Mark Bishop, with executive producers being John Morayniss and Frank Saperstein.
-Produced by marblemedia and Entertainment One, the show also has a Gemini Award-winning tie-in website, with two web series: The Morning After Show, which discusses episodes of the main show, and Dr. Love, which features an in-depth look at dating; unlike the show, the web series are live action.
+Produced by marblemedia and Blueprint Entertainment and, later, Entertainment One, the show also has a Gemini Award-winning tie-in website, with two web series: The Morning After Show, which discusses episodes of the main show, and Dr. Love, which features an in-depth look at dating; unlike the show, the web series are live action.

 The show's premise revolves around the adventures of four Canadian twenty-something friends living in Downtown Toronto, looking for love in all the wrong places.
 Guests such as Russell Peters and Howie Mandel appear on the show.

 Development

 The show's existence was first noted in 2006; at the time, C.O.R.E., who had most recently produced The Wild, was slated to provide animation services.
 By 2007, a different animation studio was being sought, with the show then-scheduled to premiere in late 2008.
 Smiley Guy Studios in Toronto was the animation service. and later in March 2009.

 According to Frank Saperstein, the idea behind the show is based on the real-life dating experience of one of its creators.
 The influence of the founders of marblemedia, Matt Hornburg and Mark Bishop, on the show's premise has also been noted.